Justice announces new restrictions in attempt to keep WV COVID-19 infection rates low

 In the first coronavirus briefing since West Virginia recorded its first COVID-19 fatality, Gov. Jim Justice announced additional steps intended to limit the spread of the virus, including issuing an executive order requiring visitors to the state from COVID-19 hot spots to self-quarantine for 14 days.

-Justice said if State Police receive reports of individuals from Louisiana, New York, New Jersey, Connecticut, Italy or China who are visiting the state and are not self-quarantining, they will confront those individuals, who could face obstruction charges if they refuse to cooperate.
+Justice said that, if the State Police receives reports of people from Louisiana, New York, New Jersey, Connecticut, Italy or China who are visiting and not self-quarantining, they will confront those individuals, who could face obstruction charges if they refuse to cooperate.

-Along the same lines, Justice ordered State Park campgrounds closed.
-He also ordered the Blackwater Falls and Cooper’s Rock overlooks closed after reports of large crowds at both attractions over the weekend.
+Along the same lines, Justice ordered state park campgrounds closed.
+He also ordered the Blackwater Falls and Cooper’s Rock overlooks closed because of reports of large crowds at both attractions over the weekend.

-“This is something to really take a moment to be proud of,” said Dr. Clay Marsh, vice president for health sciences at West Virginia University and the state’s COVID-19 czar, noting that the infection rate indicates most West Virginians are taking social distancing and hygiene issues seriously.
+“This is something to really take a moment to be proud of,” said Dr. Clay Marsh, vice president for health sciences at West Virginia University and the state’s COVID-19 czar.
+Marsh said the low infection rate indicates most West Virginians are taking social distancing and hygiene issues seriously.

+“People are very much committed and responsible, but we need to keep it up,” Marsh said.

 Also during Monday’s briefing: